Wayne Wolff

-Wayne William Wolff (born January 28, 1938) is an American former professional football guard in the American Football League (AFL).
-He attended Wake Forest University and played with the Buffalo Bills in 1961.
+Wayne William Wolff (born January 28, 1938) is an American former professional football player who was a guard for the Buffalo Bills of the American Football League (AFL).
+He played college football for the Wake Forest Demon Deacons and played with the Bills in 1961.
+He was drafted by the Bills in the 17th round of the 1961 AFL Draft with the 132nd overall pick.